Notes on Causation, Comparison, and Regression

 \subsection{Differential weighting of minimum variance.}

-\textbf{5.4 \emph{Differential weighting of minimum variance.}} Does linear regression produce an evenly weighted or self-weighted sample?
+Does linear regression produce an evenly weighted or self-weighted sample?
 In general, unless the covariate means are exactly balanced between the treated and control groups before adjustment, regression ensures such mean balance by enforcing differential weighting of individuals.
-In our example, disparate weighting is evident in the control group and is also present in the treatment group.
+In our example, differential weighting is evident in the control group and is also present in the treatment group.
 As shown in the diagnostic dashboard in Figure \ref{fig_obs_uri}, this differential weighting results in effective sample sizes that are smaller than the nominal sample sizes.

 Further, an additional fundamental property is that the implied regression weights have minimum variance.
-Thus, although the sample individuals are differentially weighted, the weights are ``as stable as possible'' subject to their mean balancing property.\footnote{In other words, the OLS estimator for $\tau$ can be equivalently obtained solving an optimization problem that minimizes the variance of the weights that exactly balance the means of the covariates between the treatment and control groups, with weights that add up to one and that can take negative values.
-See \cite{chattopadhyay2023implied} for a general expression of this optimization problem that also encompasses weighted least squares (WLS), augmented inverse probability weighting (AIPW), and ridge regression estimation, in connection to the stable balancing weights (SBW; \citealt{zubizarreta2015stable}).} Hence, the OLS estimator of $\tau$ is the best (minimum variance) linear unbiased estimator if the assumed regression model is correct.
+Thus, although the sample individuals are differentially weighted, the weights are `as stable as possible' subject to their mean balancing property.\footnote{In other words, the OLS estimator for $\tau$ can be equivalently obtained solving an optimization problem that minimizes the variance of the weights that exactly balance the means of the covariates between the treatment and control groups, with weights that add up to one and that can take negative values.
+See \citet{chattopadhyay2023implied} for a general expression of this optimization problem that also encompasses weighted least squares (WLS), augmented inverse probability weighting (AIPW), and ridge regression estimation, in connection to the stable balancing weights (SBW; \citealt{zubizarreta2015stable}).} Hence, the OLS estimator of $\tau$ is the best (minimum variance) linear unbiased estimator if the assumed regression model is correct.
 The issue, again, is that the true model that generates the data is unknown.
 If it were known, we wouldn't need the data.
 If the assumed model is incorrect, then this stability property of the regression weights offers limited value, because in that case, regression may end up balancing the wrong functions, targeting the wrong population, and extrapolating beyond the range of the data.